Clarkia amoena

-Clarkia amoena (farewell to spring or godetia; syn.
-Godetia amoena) is a flowering plant native to western North America, found in coastal hills and mountains from British Columbia south to the San Francisco Bay Area.
+Clarkia amoena, commonly known as farewell to spring, godetia, or satin flower, is a species of flowering plant in the family Onagraceae.
+It is native to western North America.
+It is found in coastal hills and mountains from British Columbia south to the San Francisco Bay Area of California.

+This annual herb produces showy pink to lavender flowers and is known for its late spring to early summer blooming period.
+The species was formerly classified in the genus Godetia, and is still sometimes referred to by the synonym Godetia amoena.

+Description

 It is an annual plant growing to 1 m tall, with slender, linear leaves 2–7 cm long and 2–6 mm broad.
 The flowers are pink to pale purple, with four broad petals 1.5–6 cm long.
 The fruit is a dry capsule, which splits open when mature to release the numerous seeds.

+Taxonomy

-Three subspecies are currently recognised, though intermediate forms are commonly found:
+Five subspecies are currently recognised, although intermediate forms are commonly found: